paulinho-16/MEIC-TVVS/assignments/assignment3.md

 ### Introduction

-// TODO: definição de Boundary Value Analysis, introdução
+TODO: definição de Boundary Value Analysis, introdução

 Due to time and budget considerations, it is not possible to perform exhausting testing for each set of test data, especially when there is a large pool of input combinations.

 *Boundary Value Analysis* is a testing technique used as an easy way to intelligently select from the pool test case, such that all test case scenarios are covered.

 To try out this technique, we selected 3 out of the 5 functions from the 2nd Assignment.
-For each one, we selected its previously defined partitions and performed a Boundary Value Analysis
+For each one, we selected its previously defined partitions and performed a Boundary Value Analysis.

 ### Boundary Testing

-TODO: Falar mais dos inpoints e offpoints
+TODO: Falar mais dos inpoints e offpoints?

 *Boundary Testing* is a *Black-box* software testing technique where test cases utilize extreme ends or boundaries between partitions to test if they are valid.